Work Placement Support

 Start the search for your perfect placement

-As part of your study programme you will participate in a 30 hour work placement, this will normally take place during Skills Week, 3rd to 7th February 2025.
+As part of your study programme you will participate in a 30 hour minimum work placement, this will normally take place during Skills Week, 2nd to 6th March 2026.
 Your tutor will let you know if the arrangements for your work placement will be different.

 Part time work cannot be used for your 30 hour work placement.